bixb922/crank-organ/README.md

 # Overview

-Here is a animation on how a crank organ with MIDI control works:
+This animation shows how a crank organ with MIDI control works:
 ![animated gif for crank organ](animacion_organillo.gif)

-The crank moves bellows.
+The crank moves the bellows.
 The air is pumped into a reservoir, which connects to the windchest with the pipes.
 A single pipe is shown, but usually a crank organ has anywhere between 15 and 50 or more pipes.
 Under the foot of the pipe is a electromagnetical valve (a solenoid valve).
 A microcontroller has a MIDI file that stores the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
 The solenoid opens the airflow at the foot of the pipe, and air enters the pipe and vibrates, producing sound.

-This diagram shows how this MIDI control works:
+This repository has a complete hardware and software solution for this kind of mechanical music.
+This diagram shows how this system works:

 ![diagram](diagram.png)

-A crank organ consists of windchests with pipes.
-A bellows pumps air into the windchests.
-One solenoid valve for each pipe controls the air flow, when open, the pipe sounds.

-This hardware and software is the MIDI controller for this setup.
-It is controlled with a browser in a cell phone (or tablet or PC), and in turn controls the solenoid valves to open according to MIDI files stored in the microcontroller.
+The microcontroller stores the MIDI files with the tunes and is also a web server for the cell phone (or a tablet, or PC).
+On the cell phone a browser such as Chrome or Firefox is used to select the MIDI files that are going to be played.
+Once a setlist or a tune have been selected, the microcontroller plays the files.

+The repository describes the complete solution:
+* hardware schematics
+* list of materials
+* instructions on how to build the hardware
+* complete software (open source) written in a high level language: MicroPython
+* a easy installation procedure for the software (no programming skills necessary)
+* ready to use configuration files for common crank organ setups

+There are many places on internet to describe how to build a crank organ, how to design and cut the pipes, make bellows, windchests, etc.  That description is not part of this repository.

 How is this solution used?

-Once the hardware is build (see hardware plans in the doc-hardware folder), install the software, and put your MIDI files in the tunelib folder of the PC.
-You can add more information such as title to the music.
+Once the hardware is build (see hardware plans in the doc-hardware folder), install the software, and copy your MIDI files to the microcontroller via WiFi or USB.
+You can add more information such as title and genre to the music.

 You control the order of the tunes with the cell phone.
 You select tunes to play by tapping on them on the tunelist page on the cell phone.